Refuge-Technology/Refuge-Technology/README.md

 ## Contact Us:

 We would also appreciate support from any developers, lawyers, or specialists with any kind with unique skills that they can contribute to our organization.
-To get into contact with us email us (here)[mailto:refuge_technology@proton.me] or join our discord server (here)[https://discord.gg/RQ9QS8hA].
+To get into contact with us email us [here](mailto:refuge_technology@proton.me) or join our discord server [here](https://discord.gg/RQ9QS8hA).

 ## Getting Started (Developers)